 Although Hyde Park's rose garden's variety doesn't compare to that of Regent's Park, it's hard to believe such a beautiful space can be found so close to the roaring traffic of Hyde Park Corner.
 And it's not just roses — herbaceous plants are mixed in too.
-The yew hedge, meanwhile, is apparently designed to be the mouth of a trumpet or horn heralding your arrival in the park, while the flowers representing music notes emerging.
+The yew hedge, meanwhile, is apparently designed to be the mouth of a trumpet or horn heralding your arrival in the park, while the flowers represent music notes emerging from said instrument.

-Throw in fountains, statues and a pergola and you've got a rather unexpected beauty, smack dab in central London.
+Throw in fountains, statues and a pergola and you've got an unexpected beauty, smack dab in central London.

 3. Roses at Kew Gardens

 Botanical paradise Kew Gardens has a rose species named after it, so as you'd imagine it's got the odd rose bush lying around.
 You'll find the main Rose Garden right behind the Palm House, the resplendent glasshouse overlooking a lake.
 There's been a rose garden at Kew since the 1920s, but it's been expanded and replanted in the last few years.
 The gardens are also home to a rather gorgeous rose pergola that crawls with colour every summer — find it in the Woodland Garden, near the Temple of Aeolus.

 4. Roses in Holland Park

 Head for the Orangery right in the centre of Holland Park to find its rose bushes, planted between the cafe and the stable yard.
 It's a petite offering, with just nine flower beds, but they're planted with precision, each species keeping itself to itself.

 5. Roses at Ranger's House, Greenwich